-During short-circuit events (particularly with high-input voltage applications), the control loop has a finite minimum controllable on time and the output has a low voltage.
-During the switch-on time, the inductor current ramps to the peak current limit because of the high-input voltage and minimum on time.
-During the switch-off time, the inductor would normally not have enough off-time and output voltage for the inductor to ramp down by the rampup amount.
-The frequency shift effectively increases the off-time allowing the current to ramp down.
+During short-circuit events (particularly with high input voltage applications), the control loop has a finite minimum controllable on time and the output has a low voltage.
+During the switch on time, the inductor current ramps to the peak current limit because of the high input voltage and minimum on time.
+During the switch off time, the inductor would normally not have enough off time and output voltage for the inductor to ramp down by the ramp up amount.
+The frequency shift effectively increases the off time allowing the current to ramp down.

-7.3.14 Selecting the Switching Frequency
+7.3.13 Selecting the Switching Frequency

 The switching frequency that is selected should be the lower value of the two equations, Equation 12 and Equation 13.
-Equation 12 is the maximum switching frequency limitation set by the minimum controllable on-time.
-Setting the switching frequency above this value will cause the regulator to skip-switching pulses.
+Equation 12 is the maximum switching frequency limitation set by the minimum controllable on time.
+Setting the switching frequency above this value will cause the regulator to skip switching pulses.

 Equation 13 is the maximum switching frequency limit set by the frequency shift protection.
-To have adequate output short circuit protection at high-input voltages, the switching frequency should be set to be less than the $f{SW(maxshift)}$ frequency.
-In Equation 13, to calculate the maximum switching frequency one must take into account that the output voltage decreases from the nominal voltage to 0 volts, the fdiv integer increases from 1 to 8, corresponding to the frequency shift.
+To have adequate output short circuit protection at high input voltages, the switching frequency should be set to be less than the fsw(maxshift) frequency.
+In Equation 13, to calculate the maximum switching frequency one must take into account that the output voltage decreases from the nominal voltage to 0 volts, the fdiv integer increases from 1 to 8 corresponding to the frequency shift.

-In Figure 40, the solid line illustrates a typical safe operating area regarding frequency shift and assumes the output voltage is zero volts, and the resistance of the inductor is 0.130- Ω , MOSFET on resistance of 0.2 Ω and the diode voltage drop is 0.5 V. The dashed line is the maximum switching frequency to avoid pulse skipping.
-Enter these equations in a spreadsheet, or use the WEBENCH design software to determine the switching frequency.
+In Figure 41, the solid line illustrates a typical safe operating area regarding frequency shift and assumes the output voltage is zero volts, and the resistance of the inductor is 0.130Ω , FET on resistance of 0.2Ω and the diode voltage drop is 0.5V.
+The dashed line is the maximum switching frequency to avoid pulse skipping.
+Enter these equations in a spreadsheet or other software or use the SwitcherPro design software to determine the switching frequency.